SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/private-events.md

 # Private Events Overview

-Creating a Private Event is a way to control who has access to the event registration link.
-The event can be made private at both the Event level and at the Event Instance level; however, making an Event private at the Event level overrides the Event Instance privacy setting.
+Creating a Private Event blocks it from appearing on event lists/calendars.
+This allows for control over access to the event registration link since anyone with the link can register for the event.
+You can make the event private at both the Event and Event Instance levels, but setting it as private at the Event level overrides the Event Instance privacy setting.

-To get started, log in to your Salesforce account.
-Navigate to the Salesforce App Launcher by clicking on the App Launcher icon (grid icon) located at the top-left corner of the Salesforce homepage.
-Search for "Summit Events" and click on the application to launch it.